 - She became a licensed hat-maker and owned her first shop in 1910.

 - She introduced her first perfume, Chanel No. 5, in 1922, and it was one of the first perfumes ever to mix natural and artificial essences.

 - She invented the "Little Black Dress" in 1926, which Vogue Paris dubbed "Chanel's Ford" because of its practicality and marketability.

 - She is credited with popularizing the concept of "costume jewelry" in the 1920s, creating seasonal jewelry that mixed fake pearls with real stones.

 - She introduced the idea of using jersey fabric to create clothing, which had prior been used only for men's undergarments.

-- Her classic Chanel suit became famous for its flattering cut, simple fabric, and specially weighted lining, to give it that perfect hang.
+- Her classic Chanel suit became famous for its flattering cut, simple fabric, and specially weighted lining that created that perfect hang.

 - She died in 1971 at the Ritz Hotel in Paris at the age of 88.

-Ms. Chanel was famous for her simple, casual elegance, so pair a basic t-shirt dress and boyfriend blazer with heels and layered pearls for an ensemble that gives off a very "Coco" vibe.
+Ms. Chanel was famous for her simple, casual elegance, so pair a basic navy t-shirt dress and beige boyfriend blazer with flat shoes and layered pearls for an ensemble that gives off a very "Coco" vibe.
 And what Chanel girl would be caught without her quilted chain strap purse?
-Finally, no Chanel-inspired look would be complete without a fun hat to top it off!
+Finally, no Chanel-inspired look would be complete without a fun hat to top it off.

 One last thing - if you're wondering why there's no black in this look, here's another fun fact: While she may have brought us the Little Black Dress, Coco was also very into neutrals like navy blue and beige, basing many collections around these hues.
 And now you know!